Vigilante120/Vigilante120/README.md

 - 👋 Hi, I’m @Vigilante120
 - 👀 I’m interested in ... software developing and scrpipts
-- 🌱 I’m currently learning ...Python and CS
+- 🌱 I’m currently learning ...Python and Js
-- 💞️ I’m looking to collaborate on ...nothing particular atm
+- 💞️ I’m looking to collaborate on ...Api and configs
 - 📫 How to reach me ... @vigilante120

 <!---